 - Mermaids—Send me all of your mermaids!!
 (What kind of mermaid have you not seen before?
-I love when fantastical stories are pure fun but also provide representation of some sort.)
+I love when fantastical stories are pure fun but can also provide representation.)

 - Karaoke—I’d love a joyful picture book about karaoke, sort of like the karaoke equivalent of Hip-Hop Lollipop.

 - Traditions—I love picture books about family traditions/cultural traditions, especially when there is food, cooking, baking, or recipes involved.
 (Think Fry Bread, Amy Wu and the Perfect Bao, Tomatoes for Neela.)
-I’d also love to see other family traditions, like holiday traditions (loved Night Tree, Mooncakes), house-cleansing or blessing ceremonies/traditions, etc. I also love books like Home and A World of Cookies for Santa which shows how people around the world do the same kind of thing in different ways.
+I’d also love to see other family traditions, like holiday traditions (loved Night Tree, Mooncakes), faith traditions, house-cleansing or blessing ceremonies/traditions, etc.

 - Atmospheric—I love a unique atmosphere/strong sense of place in books across the board.
 Because picture books are fully illustrated, they create the unique opportunity to create a really visually dazzling atmosphere, and I’d love to have more atmospheric picture books on my list.
-I think Hello Lighthouse is a great example of what I’m talking about.
+I think Hello Lighthouse is a great example of this.

 - Spooky—I love spooky stories!
 (And I loved them as a kid too.)
 Ghosts, haunted houses, cobwebs.
 Some of my favorites include How to Make Friends with a Ghost, and The Ugly Doodles and the upcoming book Knight Snacker.